-- example, the withdrawal capacity of a fastener cannot be added to the tension capacity of a fastener to obtain the total capacity of a connection.

-- 13. Where steel side plate members are used, CSA 40.21 Grade 300W rolled plate is required at minimum.

-- 14. The embedment strength of self-tapping screws is determined in accordance with CSA O86:24 Clause 12.12.10.5.3.

-- 15. The minimum member thickness, t, of lumber and timber members varies with the nominal fastener diameter, D, as follows:

-- For screws with D = 6 mm, $t \ge 24$ mm

-- For screws with D = 8 mm, $t \ge 30$ mm

-- For screws with D = 10 mm, $t \ge 40$ mm

-- For screws with D = 12 mm, $t \ge 80$ mm

-- For screws with D = 14 mm, $t \ge 100$ mm

-- 16. The minimum member thickness, t, of structural wood panels, such as plywood or OSB, varies with the nominal fastener diameter, D, as follows:

-- For screws with D = 6 mm, $t \ge 12$ mm

-- For screws with D = 8 mm, $t \ge 16$ mm

-- For screws with D = 10 mm, $t \ge 20$ mm

-- For screws with D = 12 mm, $t \ge 24$ mm

-- For screws with D = 14 mm, $t \ge 28$ mm

-- 17. Pilot holes are recommended for the following conditions to reduce the risk of splitting:

-- For species prone to splitting, including various species of spruce and fir, including Douglas Fir.

-- For lumber with thickness ≤ 38 mm (1-1/2 in.) - For laterally loaded screws installed in lumber with a thickness ≤ 7D (≤14D for various species of spruce and fir, including Douglas Fir). - For axially loaded screws installed in lumber with a thickness ≤ 10D and/or a width of < 8D or 60 mm (2-3/8 in.), whichever is greater. - 18.
-The minimum penetration length of a fastener (excluding the tip length = D) with a nominal diameter, D, in the main member shall be: - 5D when loaded in shear - 4D when axially loaded installed in side grain - 20D when axially loaded in end grain - 19.
-To ensure full connection resistance in CLT panels, it is recommended that fasteners penetrate panel plies to the largest extent possible. - 20.
-For relative densities assigned to different timber species, refer to CSA O86:24 Table A.12. - 21.
-A hole is considered to be predrilled if its length matches the entire length of the fastener.
-Refer to Appendix E: Installation Guidelines (Page 89) for more information on predrilling and pilot holes. - 22.
-Predrilling is recommended for installation of fasteners into dry (< 10% MC) Southern Yellow Pine (SYP) to reduce installation torque. - 23.
+- 20. The minimum member thickness, t, of structural wood panels, such as plywood or OSB, varies with the nominal fastener diameter, D, as follows: - For screws with D = 1/4 in., $t \ge 1/2$ in. - For screws with D = 5/16 in., $t \ge 5/8$ in. - For screws with D = 3/8 in., $t \ge 3/4$ in. - For screws with D = 1/2 in., $t \ge 1$ in. - For screws with D = 9/16 in., $t \ge 1-1/8$ in. - 21.
+Pilot holes are recommended for the following conditions to reduce the risk of splitting when installing fasteners with nominal diameter of D: - For species prone to splitting, including various species of spruce and fir, including Douglas Fir. - For lumber with thickness ≤ 1-1/2 in. - For laterally loaded screws installed in lumber with a thickness ≤ 7D (≤14D for various species of spruce and fir, including Douglas Fir). - For axially loaded screws installed in lumber with a thickness ≤ 10D and/or a width of less than 8D or 2-3/8 in., whichever is greater. - 22.
+The minimum penetration length of a fastener (excluding the tip, equivalent to D) with a nominal diameter, D, in the main member shall be: - 5D when loaded in shear - 4D when axially loaded and installed in side grain - 20D when axially loaded in end grain - 23.
+To ensure full connection resistance in CLT panels, it is recommended that fasteners penetrate panel plies to the largest extent possible. - 24.
+For specific gravities assigned to different timber species, refer to NDS 2024 Table 12.3.3A. - 25.
+Predrilling is recommended for installation of fasteners into dry (< 10% moisture content) Southern Yellow Pine (SYP) to reduce installation torque.

+- 26. A hole is considered to be predrilled if its length matches the entire length of the fastener.
+Refer to Appendix E: Installation Guidelines (Page 95) for more information on predrilling and pilot holes. - 27.
 The designer must consider corrosion resistance, service conditions, and the connection environment when specifying fasteners.
-See the Fastener Durability section (Page 15) and Appendix D: Service Conditions and Durable Design (Page 80) for additional information. - 24.
-Carbon steel screws provided by MTC Solutions have core hardness less than 390 HV making them suitable for dry service conditions only (see CSA O86:24 Table 12.1).
-For wet service conditions,

-- 24. Carbon steel screws provided by MTC Solutions have core hardness less than 390 HV making them suitable for dry service conditions only (see CSA O86:24 Table 12.1).
-For wet service conditions, use stainless steel fasteners provided by MTC Solutions.
-Refer to the Fastener Durability section (Page 15) and Appendix D: Service Conditions and Durable Design (Page 80) for additional information. - 25.
+See the Fastener Durability section (Page 15) and Appendix D: Service Conditions and Durable Design (Page 86) for additional information. - 28.
+MTC Solutions carbon steel fasteners have a core hardness of less than 390 HV, making them suitable for dry service conditions only (see NDS 2024 Clause 11.3.3).
+For wet service conditions, use MTC Solutions stainless steel fasteners.
+Refer to the Fastener Durability section (Page 15) and Appendix D: Service Conditions and Durable Design (Page 86) for additional information. - 29.
 During construction, mass timber elements may experience temporary surface wetting, potentially causing the timber surface moisture content (MC) to exceed 19%.
 In such cases, A3K electroplated carbon steel fasteners are acceptable for use, provided that the following three conditions are met.
 First, the surface wetting shall not exceed the moisture limits defined for dry service conditions for more than a few weeks per year.
 Second, the annual average MC during construction shall remain within the range of 10-16%.
 Third, the design must incorporate appropriate detailing to accommodate dimensional changes in the wood due to wetting and/or drying.
 If any of these conditions cannot be met, fasteners with enhanced corrosion resistance are recommended, and detailing must be adjusted accordingly.